-Development is to maximize the availability, applicability, and usability of all Small Business Administration programs for veterans, service-disabled veterans, Reserve component members, and their dependents and survivors.
-The SBA provides grants to Veterans Business Outreach Center (VBOC) programs that assist disabled veterans with funding, counseling, mentoring, training, procurement, service delivery, business development, and government certification.45
+In partnership with the Association of Small Business Development Centers (ASBDC), the Small Business Administration (SBA) provides entrepreneurial training to qualified service-connected disabled veterans who are VR&E participants.
+The mission of SBA's Office of Veterans Business Development is to maximize the availability, applicability, and usability of all SBA programs for veterans, service-disabled veterans, Reserve component members, and their dependents and survivors.
+The SBA provides grants to Veterans Business Outreach Center (VBOC) programs that assist disabled veterans with funding, counseling, mentoring, training, procurement, service delivery, business development, and government certification.